monicahq/docker/.examples/readme.md

 Open the file in an editor and update it for your own needs:

 - Set `APP_KEY` to a random 32-character string.
-For example, if you have the `pwgen` utility installed, you could copy and paste the output of `pwgen -s 32 1`.
+You can for instance copy and paste the output of `echo -n 'base64:'; openssl rand -base64 32`.
 - Edit the `MAIL_*` settings to point to your own [mailserver](/docs/installation/mail.md).
 - Set `DB_*` settings to point to your database configuration.
 If you don't want to set a db prefix, be careful to set `DB_PREFIX=` and not `DB_PREFIX=''` as docker will not expand this as an empty string.
 - Set `DB_HOST=db` or any name of the database container you will link to.